Triantafullenia-Doumani/Educator-Batch-Compilation-and-Feedback-Platform/README.md

 python3 main.py
 ```

----
-## 🖼️ Application Screenshots

-Below are some screenshots showing how the application looks and works in action.

----

 ### 🏠 Main Window

-This is the main interface of the application, where the instructor selects the folder with student submissions and runs the batch process.
+This is the main interface of the application, where the instructor selects the folder containing student submissions, chooses the source file extension (e.g., .ci, .cpy), and runs the batch process. :exclamation: TODO: support .gr source files :exclamation:

 ![Main Window](docs/base.png)